 Be sure to keep the slices thin.
 Always peel and core the apples before slicing them.
 1/4 of an inch is a good size to ensure that the slices bake all the way through and soften properly.

-How to Make a Gingerbread Apple Bundt Cake
+How to Make an Apple Gingerbread Bundt Cake

 Begin by preheating the oven to 350° F. Prepare a bundt cake pan by greasing the edges well so that the cake will not stick while cooling.